 The history of heroin addiction is clear.
-Prescription drugs created a robust demand for opiates.
-The government reacted by tightening restrictions on those drugs.
-Dealers needed a new supply of the drug.
-Enter Mexican heroin.
-This new form of heroin was highly pure, cheap, and in large supply.
+Prescription drugs created a robust demand for opiates, leading to the government tightening restrictions on those drugs.
+Dealers needed a new supply of the drug, which resulted in the rise in Mexican heroin use.
+This new form of heroin was highly pure, cheap, and had an ample supply.

 With an abundant supply, distribution of the drug to every corner of the United States was seemingly inevitable.